 The Best Free Book Formatting Software

-This one’s tough.
-I’m going to say that the best free book formatting tool is a tie between Reedsy and Kindle Create.
-If you’re planning on going exclusive with Amazon KDP, then I’d say use Kindle Create.
+The best free book formatting tool is Kindle Create.
+If you’re planning on going exclusive with Amazon KDP, then I would definitely take a look at it.
 It is much better at integrating with Amazon’s systems and making sure your ebook looks right.

 Verdict: Atticus is the Best Book Formatting Software